anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 **Example Profiles and their Extensions**

-The Reference Model specifies the Basic (B) and High Performance (H) profile types.
+The Reference Model specifies the Basic (B) and High-Performance (H) profile types.
 The Reference Model also provides a choice of network acceleration capabilities utilising, for example, DPDK and SR-IOV technologies.
 Table 4-2 lists a few simple examples of profile extensions and some of their capabilities.

 | Profile Extensions | Description | CPU Allocation Ratio | SMT | CPU Pinning | NUMA | Huge Pages | Data Traffic |
 |----|----|----|----|----|----|----|----|